karnaker/dotfiles/README.md

 Configures Zsh, installs Oh My Zsh, and symlinks the `.zshrc` file.

+### `scripts/setup_vscode_configs.sh`

+Handles the configuration of VS Code.
+This includes symlinking the `settings.json` for VS Code preferences and installing extensions listed in `extensions.txt`.

 ## Configurations

 Configuration files are stored in the `configs/` directory.
 These files are used to set up various tools and applications, ensuring they operate with preferred settings.

+### VS Code Configurations (`configs/vscode/`)

+- `settings.json`: Contains various settings for the VS Code editor.
+These include preferences related to appearance, plugins, and other behaviors.

+- `extensions.txt`: A list of VS Code extensions to be installed.
+Each line represents the identifier of an extension available on the VS Code marketplace.

 ## Usage